chanedwin/pydistinct/README.md

 Sample use cases :
 * estimating the number of unique insects in a population from a field sample
 * estimating the number of unique words in a document given a sentence or a paragraph
-* estimating the number of unique items in a database from a sample
+* estimating the number of unique items in a database from a few sample rows

 This package is based on work from Haas et al, 1995 with estimators from Goodman 1949, Ozsoyoglu et al., 1991, Chao 1984, Chao and Lee 1992, Shlosser 1981, Sichel 1986a, 1986b and 1992,Bunge and Fitzpatrick 1993, Smith and Van Bell 1984, Sarndal, Swensson, and Wretman 1992, Burnham and Overton 1979.